LeoBonjo/spotify-music/README.md

 ## Contributing

-Contributions are welcome!
 To contribute to this project, please follow these guidelines:

 1. **Fork the repository** and create a new branch for your feature or bug fix.
 2. **Make your changes**, ensuring you follow the project's coding style and conventions.